-Free Financial Advice in NZ: A Guide on Where To Find It
+Free Financial Advice in NZ: Where to Find it

-Navigating the world of finance and staying on top of your money can be challenging, so it’s no great surprise that many Kiwis choose to get help from a financial adviser.
-We’ve explored some options to consider if you’re looking for free financial advice.
+Navigating the world of finance and staying on top of your money can be challenging.
+So, it’s no surprise that many Kiwis choose to seek help from a financial adviser.
+Canstar explores some options to consider if you’re looking for free financial advice.

-If your budget is tight, but you feel like you could do with some guidance on managing your debt, investing, KiwiSaver, insurance or other aspects of managing your money, there may be ways you can get financial advice for free.
+If your budget is tight, but you feel like you could use some guidance on managing your debt, investing, KiwiSaver, insurance, or other aspects of managing your money, there may be ways to get financial advice for free.

-Remember, though, regardless of whether or not you’re paying for the financial advice you receive, it’s important to carefully consider where the advice is coming from and whether it’s suitable for you.
+Remember, regardless of whether or not you’re paying for the financial advice you receive, it’s important to carefully consider its source and whether it’s suitable for you.

-Financial advice is a service offered by qualified and licensed professionals.
-It’s designed to help individuals and families plan their finances and make important decisions about their money.
-People who get financial advice may seek help in areas such as budgeting, investing, retirement planning and insurance.
+Financial advice is a service provided by qualified and licensed professionals.
+It is designed to assist individuals and families in planning their finances and making important decisions about their money.
+Those seeking financial advice may require assistance in areas such as budgeting, investing, retirement planning, and insurance.

-When looking for advice about your finances, it’s important to distinguish between general and personal advice.
-Anyone offering ‘general advice’ is typically providing information to help people understand financial products, processes and guidelines at a general level.
-Importantly, this kind of advice does not take into account an individual’s personal circumstances.
-Although organisations and individuals must still be licensed to offer general advice.
+When seeking advice regarding your finances, it is crucial to differentiate between general and personal advice.
+Individuals offering ‘general advice’ typically provide information to help people understand financial products, processes, and guidelines at a general level.
+Importantly, this type of advice does not consider an individual’s personal circumstances, although organizations and individuals must still be licensed to offer general advice.

-If you are looking for personalised advice for your specific circumstances and financial needs, you should consider a financial planner or adviser licensed to give ‘personal advice’.
-These tailored services may be provided over the phone, via video call or in person and can often come with a fee attached.
+If you are seeking personalised advice tailored to your specific circumstances and financial needs, you should consider consulting a financial planner or adviser licensed to provide ‘personal advice’.
+These tailored services may be offered over the phone, via video call, or in person, and often involve a fee.

 Where can I get free financial advice?